bterone/book-notes/plausible_deepdive/_interesting-notes.md

 ```

 Keeps tests even more descriptive and precise.
 Follows Behavior Driven Development / Testing more closely due to setup acting as contexts.

+They seem to be using an HTTP interface to connect to their Elixir app using a clickhouse database driver.
+Clickhouse seems to be a high performance DB system for real time analytics using SQL.